dfellis/queue-flow-server/readme.md

 /pull/<foo> - RESTful interface for pulling data off of a queue.
 (Need to alter queue-flow to allow this.)
 Useful for treating queue-flow-server as a pure queue (or a queue-process-requeue stack)

 /on/<foo>/(push|pull|empty|close|kill) - RESTful interface for registering a new event handler.
 Must be a JS function.
 (Can be registered during create, too.)

+/exists/<foo> - Specifies whether or not the queue exists on the server.

 # License (MIT)